Ever felt like your site’s loading slower?

 file.

-3. The “I am Lazy But Smart” Method: Use a Code Snippets Plugin
+3. Use a Code Snippets Plugin

 If you’re not comfortable editing theme files or creating custom plugins, a code snippets plugin can be a great alternative.
 These plugins allow you to add custom code to your site without touching any files.